Anshu9b/Lead-Locking-System-App/README.md

     return false;
 }
 - catch (sql::SQLException& e): Catches any sql::SQLException that might be thrown during the execution of the SQL query.
--Error Message: Formats an error message with the exception details and displays it using AfxMessageBox.
+- Error Message: Formats an error message with the exception details and displays it using AfxMessageBox.
--Return False: If an exception occurs, the function returns false.
+- Return False: If an exception occurs, the function returns false.

 ### Summary
 -Connect to Database: Attempts to connect to the database.
 Returns false if the connection fails.
 -Prepare Statement: Prepares an SQL statement to select the user based on username and password.